Elaine Edwards

 Elaine Lucille Edwards (née Schwartzenburg; March 8, 1929 – May 14, 2018) was an American politician from Louisiana.
-Edwards was a Democratic member of the United States Senate in 1972 appointed by her husband, Louisiana Governor Edwin Edwards, following the death of Allen Ellender.
+Edwards was a Democratic member of the United States Senate in 1972 appointed by her husband, Louisiana Governor Edwin Edwards, following the death of Allen J. Ellender.

 She was the First Lady of Louisiana for twelve non-consecutive years from 1972 to 1980 and again from 1984 to 1988, making her the state's longest-serving First Lady.
 In her later years, she was a small fashion businesswoman and a low-profile soap opera actress based in New York City.

 Early life

 Edwards was born in Marksville, the seat of Avoyelles Parish, to Errol Leo Schwartzenburg and Myrl Dupuy Schwartzenburg.
 Elaine was baptized Catholic, and had two brothers, Frank (1928–2013), and Ralph (born 1936).

 She married Edwin Edwards in 1949.
 Her own Catholic belief was the impetus for Edwin's reversion to the Catholic faith.
 An observer noted that Elaine Edwards "wanted the opposite of what Edwin wanted.
 She hated the fishbowl of politics."
 Both graduated from Marksville High School.
 Discussing her marriage in 1984, Edwards said: "All I wanted to do was get married and have babies and keep house."